Dog Care Tips for Summer

 Brushing and Bathing

 While logic would lead one to believe that you should shave your dog’s heavy coat to avoid overheating, a dog’s coat actually protects them from the heat and harmful UV rays.
 Double-coated breeds should never be trimmed; other coat types can be trimmed for the summer, but it’s best to check with your vet first.
 A good brushing schedule is more than enough to help keep your dog cool because it prevents excess buildup of dead hair.
-Use a dematting brush to get rid of those pesky tangles and help your dog feel clean and refreshed.
+Use a dematting tool to get rid of those pesky tangles and help your dog feel clean and refreshed.

 Good ear care is a crucial element of dog care in summer.
 Humidity and heat can make your dog’s ears a smorgasbord of yeast and bacteria, and if your dog loves to swim, they could be at even greater risk for ear infections.
 Make a point to clean your dog’s ears weekly and gently wipe them with a cotton ball after each swim.